balancer/docs-v3/docs/concepts/pools/more/configuration.md

 ## Pool Types

 Choosing the type of pool to use is straightforward based on a few simple factors.
 The primary being the expected price variations between the tokens in the pool.
-For most non-stable assets a [Weighted Pool](/concepts/pools/weighted.md) is the right choice.
-For assets that are stable like stablecoins or assets that are stable against each other with a known price rate (ex: wstETH/weth), a [Composable Stable Pool](/concepts/pools/composable-stable.md) allows for much deeper liquidity.
+For most non-stable assets a [Weighted Pool](/concepts/pools/known-pool-types/weighted-pool.html) is the right choice.
+For assets that are stable like stablecoins or assets that are stable against each other with a known price rate (ex: wstETH/weth), a [Stable Pool](/concepts/pools/known-pool-types/stable-pool.html) allows for much deeper liquidity.

-The Balancer Dapp has a [pool creation interface](https://app.balancer.fi/#/ethereum/pool/create) for weighted pools.
+The Balancer Dapp has a pool creation interface, which will be accessible soon.
 For stable pool creation, reach out to our devs on [Discord](https://discord.balancer.fi/) for assistance.

 ## Token Composition